 What educational model is applied at the UdA (University of Andorra)?

-Competencies are regarded as an action or intervention that integrates and mobilises an organised set of contents (facts, concepts, procedures, attitudes and values) to successfully resolve the challenges of the profession.
+Competences are regarded as an action or intervention that integrates and mobilises an organised set of contents (facts, concepts, procedures, attitudes and values) to successfully resolve the challenges of the profession.

-How are the competencies developed?
+How are the competences developed?